 Spine Stretch Forward

-The Spine Stretch Forward is another Pilates exercise that’s perfect for runners.
-It targets the hamstrings, lower back, and upper back, all of which can become tight or fatigued after a long run.
+This move targets the hamstrings, lower back, and upper back — areas that can become tight or fatigued after a long run.

 - Sit tall with your legs stretched out in front of you and your feet flexed.

-- Reach your arms up overhead, straightening your spine.
+- Reach your arms up overhead, lengthening your spine.

 - Inhale, then exhale as you hinge forward from the hips, reaching toward your toes.

-- Keep your spine straight and only go as far as you can without rounding your back.
+- Keep your spine long and only go as far as you can without rounding your back.

 - Inhale, then exhale to lift back up to sitting.